NSLS-II-BMM/BeamlineManual/xafs.rst

       BMM_xsp.prompt = True
       BMM_info('Scan sequence finished')

-Any keyword form the INI file can be used as command argument in the call to ``xafs()``.
+Any keyword from the INI file can be used as a command argument in the call to ``xafs()``.
 Arguments to ``xafs()`` will take priority over values in the INI file.